verge-io/docs/docs/implementation-guide/network-design.md

 - Switching infrastructure that supports stacking (MLAG)
 - Nodes belonging to a system need their own dedicated native VLAN to prevent crosstalk with other systems

-> NOTE: The Core Fabric Networks for Two Node VergeOS systems may be cross-connected
+> !!! note "The Core Fabric Networks for Two Node VergeOS systems may be cross-connected"

 ### Network Configuration
 - 3 VergeOS Physical Networks: